 ●Discriminate between pituitary or hypothalamic localization of central adrenal insufficiency.

 ●To assess ACTH suppression in patients suspected of primary adrenal mild Cushing's syndrome when basal ACTH levels are incompletely suppressed between 5 and 15 pg/mL [1.1 to 3.3 pmol/L].
-(See "Cushing's syndrome due to ACTH-independent macronodular adrenal hyperplasia".)
+(See "Cushing's syndrome due to primary bilateral macronodular adrenal hyperplasia".)